Neural Koopman prior for data assimilation: Background and related works

-Being a generalization of DMD, EDMD can give satisfactory results when the chosen dictionary of functions is well suited to the considered dynamical system.
+in the least-squares sense.
+Again, the residual $\mathbf{r}_t$ can be reduced to zero for any $\mathbf{x}_t$ if and only if $(\phi_1,...,\phi_d)$ spans a KIS of the dynamical system.
+Since the state observation functions $f_i$ are included in $\Phi$, at inference time one can trivially project $\mathbf{K}\Phi(\mathbf{x}_t)$ onto its first $n$ components in order to get an estimation for $\mathbf{x}_{t+1}$ from $\mathbf{x}_t$.
+Alternatively, gEDMD~\cite{klus2020data} approximates the continuous rather than a discrete formulation of the Koopman operator, also using a hand-designed dictionary of observation functions.
+Being a generalisation of DMD, EDMD can give satisfactory results when the chosen dictionary of functions is well suited to the considered dynamical system.

 However, a hand-designed dictionary of observables might still not be the most optimal choice, and it is typically very high dimensional.
-For these reasons, subsequent works have proposed to automatically learn a low-dimensional dictionary of observation functions through machine learning.
+For these reasons, subsequent works have focused on finding methods to obtain lower dimensional dictionaries of observables.
 For example, there is a rich literature on leveraging Reproducing Kernel Hilbert Spaces to obtain approximations of the Koopman operator with some interpretability and theoretical guarantees, e.g.~\cite{RKHS16, RKHS22, RKHS23}.
+Recently, \cite{kostic2023learning} proposed a method for learning a representation of a dynamical system that can be used in the framework of operator regression~\cite{RKHS23} for solving downstream tasks.

 Other methods~\cite{EDMD-DL, Yeung} jointly learn the parameters of a neural network which computes a set of observation functions and a matrix $\mathbf{K}$ which is the restriction of the Koopman operator to this set.
-To be able to retrieve the evolution of the state variable from the KIS, they constrain the inclusion of the state space in the subspace along with the learnt functions.
+Therefore, the main difference between EDMD and these works is that the dictionary $\Phi$ is automatically learned by a neural network rather than hand-designed.
+However, to be able to retrieve the evolution of the state variable from the KIS, they still constrain that $\phi_i = f_i$ for $1 \leq i \leq n$.
 This is a convenient trick, yet it restricts those methods since it means assuming that there exists a low-dimensional KIS containing the state functions.